 Overall, adequate nutrition, well-controlled blood sugars, and a reasonable pre-pregnancy FEV1 (60% or more of predicted) are associated with better outcomes.

 In addition to premature delivery, some of the most common complications associated with pregnancy and CF include:

-- Nutritional deficiency: Because your nutritional demands will change during pregnancy and put you at risk for inadequate weight gain or weight loss, most women with CF will need to increase their caloric intake, drink supplements, and focus on maintaining and gaining weight while pregnant.
-Many women with CF need to take nutritional supplements during pregnancy, so it is important to pay close attention to your nutritional status and work closely with your CF dietitian or another member of your care team.
+- Nutritional deficiency: Because your nutritional demands will change during pregnancy and put you at risk for inadequate weight gain or weight loss, most people with CF will need to increase their caloric intake, drink supplements, and focus on maintaining and gaining weight while pregnant.
+Many people with CF need to take nutritional supplements during pregnancy, so it is important to pay close attention to your nutritional status and work closely with your CF dietitian or another member of your care team.

-- Vitamin A (retinol) toxicity: Because high levels of vitamin A — especially within the first three months — can be associated with developmental issues for your baby, it is important that your care team carefully monitors your vitamin A levels when managing your pregnancy.
+- Vitamin A (retinol) toxicity: Because high levels of vitamin A — especially within the first three months of pregnancy — can be associated with developmental issues for your baby, it is important that your care team carefully monitors your vitamin A levels when managing your pregnancy.
 If you are taking vitamin A supplements, your obstetrician will likely have you stop taking them during your pregnancy.
 However, it is important that you do not stop taking your other CF-related vitamins without discussing it with your care team and obstetrician first.

 Dealing With the Unexpected

 Although planning your pregnancy is ideal, life does not always go according to plan.
 If you experience an unexpected pregnancy, your first step should be to contact your CF care team.
 Your care team will work with you to assess the possible impact that being pregnant could have on your health and help develop a care plan that makes sense for your situation.